home-assistant/home-assistant.io/source/_integrations/cast.markdown

 Cast devices can only be automatically discovered if they are on the same subnet as Home Assistant because mDNS packets are not routed across subnets.
 Automatic discovery in setups with cast devices on a different subnet than Home Assistant is not recommended and not supported.
 If it is not possible, it's necessary to either enable mDNS forwarding between the subnets or to configure a list of known hosts.
+In addition to that, source NAT may need to be enabled to make requests from Home Assistant to the Chromecast appear as coming from the same subnet.

 ### Home Assistant Container